 In the early years, the Mobius portfolio listed over 16 shares with only six members at the time (and a rather poor investment return).
 It was a combination of issues; (1) members just started to learn about investing, (2) not being disciplined enough about stop losses (S/L), (3) no upper bound on portfolio size and (4) most importantly some shares were neglected given the number of shares to follow per member.
 Some of these had their share price suffering a free fall without being picked up.
 So the portfolio maximum size was set by the club’s membership size (12).

 One of the major assets and strengths of the club is and has been the rich diversity of members’ investment profiles at hand (and how to tap it during investment discussions and selections).
 These members have come from different professions, a really diverse mix, so this has brought much additional background knowledge and intelligence.
 The idea is to allow for these opinions & trends to be expressed and not necessarily to have a uniform homogeneous stream (forced by any party).
 Share proposals are scrutinised from different angles and perspectives.
 It sometimes leads to challenging meetings as the dynamics, chemistry and passion take over.
-The spectrum of profiles include any combination of technical analysis (charts), fundamental analysis, cautious, contrarians, adventurists, value investors or scholars of prestigious investors (think Warren Buffet and alike).
+The spectrum of profiles include any combination of technical analysis (charts), fundamental analysis, cautious, contrarians, adventurists, value investors or scholars of prestigious investors (think Warren Buffett and alike).

 The overall club’s approach to selecting the types & constituents of its portfolio is bottom up: Share proposals are presented, discussed and voted to join the portfolio.
 During share selection, not much attention is paid to the impact on the portfolio from the share specific sector, market cap, risk or otherwise.
 Each share is selected on its merit.